Skip to main content

 Output

-The output section specifies the path and format for the generated GraphQL configuration.
+The output section specifies the path for the generated GraphQL configuration.

 • path: The file path where the output will be saved.